oaregithub/oare_mono/README.md

 ## Languages and Frameworks

-This is a full-stack project.
-As such, you'll be writing code for both the frontend client views and the backend server, as well as interfacing with the MySQL database that serves as the backbone of the project.
+This is a full-stack project, including the frontend client views, some middleware customized to the particulars of the ancient language and its writing system, the backend server,  and the interface with the MySQL database that serves as the backbone of the project.

 On the frontend, we primarily use [Vue.js](https://vuejs.org), a framework that simplifies frontend logic and allows us to create reusable and scalable components.
 Specifically, we make use of the [Vue Composition API](https://v3.vuejs.org/guide/composition-api-introduction.html#why-composition-api), which has some important differences from the regular Vue CLI you may be familiar with.
 When compiled, Vue turns the code we write into valid HTML, CSS, and Javascript for use on the end browser.
 Additionally, to simplify our work, we use [Vuetify](https://vuetifyjs.com/en/), a Vue framework that makes applying Material Design language components extremely easy.
 By doing so, we can avoid tedious work in CSS by using pre-built UI components.

 On the backend, we use [Node.js](https://nodejs.org/en/), a Javascript runtime environment commonly used on servers.
 Using a package called [Express](https://expressjs.com), we are able to easily write REST APIs to interact with the data we need.
 We utilize the [Knex.js](https://knexjs.org) framework to wrap SQL statements and interface with the MySQL databse.
 The backend also interfaces with a Redis key-value caching database.

 On both the frontend and the backend, as well as in other parts of the project, we use [TypeScript](https://www.typescriptlang.org) code rather than vanilla Javascript.
 TypeScript is a superset of Javascript, meaning that all valid Javascript is valid TypeScript, but some additional features, such as strict typing enforcement, have been added.
 When compiled, TypeScript code is converted to Javascript for use in the browser environment.
-If you are unfamiliar with TypeScript, take some time to familiarize yourself as it is the primary language in the codebase.
 Documentation for TypeScript can be found [here](https://www.typescriptlang.org/docs/).

 ## Communication

 We use a number of different applications to communicate and work on the project.
 Our codebase, project steps, and code assignments are all found in this Github repository.
-Take some time to familiarize yourself with the repo.
 We primarily communicate about the project via Slack.
-If you haven't been added to the Slack workspace, ask the team lead or Dr. Stratford to add you.
+The team lead or Dr. Stratford can add new users to the Slack.

 ## Style Guide

 Our project primarily follows the [Javascript style guide created by Airbnb](https://github.com/airbnb/javascript).
-However, you may find that there are a few things that we may do slightly differently.
+However, there are a few things that we do slightly differently.
 For example, because we use TypeScript, there will be some differences when it comes to adding strict typing.

 To help us enforce this style guide, we use both the ESLint linter tool and the Prettier formatter, but they are not perfect.
-Do your best to familiarize yourself with the style guide and follow it as best as you can.
-In any case, if you accidentally miss something, the team lead will be happy to help you out during code review.
+Following these style guides reduces time spent in the code review.

 To check whether your code abides by the existing linting rules, simpy run `yarn lint` in the terminal.
 Doing so will give you a detailed view of any lines in the code that are not formatted correctly.
 Running `yarn lint:fix` will fix the majority of these errors automatically, but more complex errors may require manual edits.
 When pushed to Github, every branch undergoes several test actions, including linting.
 Code that does not pass the linting cannot be merged, so taking the time to check linting regularly beforehand can make things easier.